Binary Search Tree in Action (Basic Operations)

 var searchBST = function(root, target) {}

-If you are searching in a regular binary tree, you can write the code like this:
+If you are searching in a normal binary tree, you can write the code like this:

 TreeNode searchBST(TreeNode root, int target) {